 While both \rchol{} and the method in~\cite{kyng2016approximate} follow the same template of \cref{a:rchol}, they differ in two manners.
 The first difference is that the algorithms of clique sampling are different.
 In~\cite{kyng2016approximate} the authors propose to sample $n$ edges from a clique at every step in \cref{a:chol}.
-To sample an edge, a neighbor $i$ is sampled uniformly from $\mathcal{N}$, and a neighbor $j$ is sampled from $\mathcal{N}$ with probability $|\ell_{kj}|/\ell_{kk}$; then, an edge between $i$ and $j$ is created with weight $\ell_{ki}\ell_{kj}/|\ell_{ki}+\ell_{kj}|$ if $i \not= j$.
-With such a sampling strategy, every edge in a clique may be sampled repeatedly, and there is a probability that no edge is created (when $i$ and $j$ are identical).
-So \cref{a:sample} can be viewed as a derandomized variant of the sampling in~\cite{kyng2016approximate} and is more stable in that \cref{a:rchol} (line 3) never breaks down as proved in \cref{th:stable}.
+To sample an edge, a neighbor $i$ is sampled uniformly from $\mathcal{N}_k$, and a neighbor $j$ is sampled from $\mathcal{N}_k$ with probability $|\ell_{kj}|/\ell_{kk}$; then, an edge between $i$ and $j$ is created with weight $\ell_{ki}\ell_{kj}/|\ell_{ki}+\ell_{kj}|$ if $i \not= j$.
+With such a sampling strategy, an edge can be sampled repeatedly, and there is a probability that no edge is created (when $i$ and $j$ are identical).
+So \cref{a:sample} can be viewed as a derandomized variant of the sampling in~\cite{kyng2016approximate}.

 The other difference is that there is an extra initialization step before entering \cref{a:rchol} in~\cite{kyng2016approximate}.
 For a Laplacian matrix, the initialization is to split every edge in the associated graph into $\rho = \bigO(\log^2 N)$ copies with $1/\rho$ of the original weight.
 Then, the resulting \emph{multi-graph} becomes the input of \cref{a:rchol}.
-It was proved that the norm of the \emph{normalized graph Laplacian} associated with every edge in the multi-graph is upper bounded by $1/\rho$ throughout the factorization with the aforementioned sampling algorithm.
-As a result, a nearly-linear time solver was obtained as the following theorem shows.
+It was proven that the norm of the \emph{normalized graph Laplacian} associated with every edge in the multi-graph is upper bounded by $1/\rho$ throughout the factorization with the aforementioned sampling algorithm.
+As a result, a nearly-linear time solver was obtained as the following theorem states.

-\begin{theorem}[Approximate Cholesky Factorization in~\cite{kyng2016approximate}] Let $L \in \mathbb{R}^{N \times N}$ be an irreducible Laplacian matrix with $M$ non-zeros, and $P \in \mathbb{R}^{N \times N}$ be a random permutation matrix.
+\begin{theorem}[Approximate Cholesky factorization in~\cite{kyng2016approximate}] Let $L \in \mathbb{R}^{N \times N}$ be an irreducible Laplacian matrix with $M$ non-zeros, and $P \in \mathbb{R}^{N \times N}$ be a random permutation matrix.
 If we perform the above initialization step on $P^\top L P$ and apply \cref{a:rchol} with the above sampling algorithm, then the expected running time is $\bigO(\rho M \log N) = \bigO(M \log^3 N)$, and the expected number of non-zeros in the output triangular matrix $G$ is $\bigO(\rho M \log N) = \bigO(M \log^3 N)$.
 In addition, with high probability,